richwps/server/README.md

 # RichWPS Server
+Based on the open-geospatial standards RichWPS aims at providing simple orchestration means to domain experts.
+Therefore, the three components [RichWPS Server](https://github.com/richwps/server), [RichWPS SemanticProxy](https://github.com/richwps/semanticproxy) and [RichWPS ModelBuilder](https://github.com/richwps/modelbuilder) are introduced for faciliating the OWS-compliant creation, description and provision of orchestrated geospatial processes.

 ## What it is
 It is more than just a simple WPS server implementation, especially in the sense of ...